 The Law Office of Ashley Aulls, P.A. | Defense Attorney for Spring Hill First DUI

 If you’re facing your first DUI in Hernando County, Citrus County, or Sumter County, contact The Law Office of Ashley Aulls, P.A..
-The experienced DUI defense attorney Ashley Aulls has over 20 years of defending criminal defense clients like you and putting their needs first.
+The experienced DUI defense attorney Ashley Aulls has practiced law since 1996, defending criminal defense clients like you and putting their needs first.
 For a free consultation, call (352) 593-4115 today to see what experienced defense lawyer Ashley Aulls can do for your first DUI case.